thoward-rh/react-demo-app/README.md

-# Covid React App for testing with OpenShift
+# React App for testing with OpenShift

 This app was created following the tutorial on the react website.
 Intro to React.
 Link is here: <https://reactjs.org/tutorial/tutorial.html>